patrickkunka/helpful-merge/README.md

 // Merge consumer options over defaults: merge(target, source);
 ```
-For the above example, Helpful Merge would throw the following exception:
+For the above example, Helpful Merge would throw the following exception, providing the closest matching suggestion for the offending property:

 **TypeError: Unknown property "Foo".
 Did you mean "foo"?**